 Can you print graphics?

-Yes, but they must be ready for block printing or I will need to redraw them.
+Yes, but they must be ready for relief printing or I will need to redraw them.
 I do not use halftones (shades of grey) in this style of printing.

 Can I use my own fonts?

 Sometimes.
-It will require creating a custom polymer plate.
-Not all fonts or point sizes are capable of being printed with polymer.
+It will require creating a custom plate.
+Not all fonts or point sizes are capable of being printed with letterpress.

 Mixing custom fonts or graphics with metal type requires printing them as separate impressions - they cannot be mixed in a single pass.